SkylineCommunications/dataminer-docs/connector-help/connector_help/FOR-A_FRC-9100.md

 # FOR-A FRC-9100

-This driver is used to monitor a FOR-A FRC-9100 frame rate converter.
+This connector is used to monitor a FOR-A FRC-9100 frame rate converter.

-The driver uses an **SNMP connection** to communicate with a FOR-A FRC-9100 device.
+The connector uses an **SNMP connection** to communicate with a FOR-A FRC-9100 device.

 ## About